mistermicheels/learning-notes/architecture-design/Deletes.md

         -   However, maybe your users don't really need that?
 Maybe all they need is better protection against accidental deletes or a backup/export functionality?
     -   Hard to enforce referential integrity and business rules when restoring
     -   Schema might have changed between the delete and the restore
+-   Requires separate history-keeping
+    -   Could be audit log
+    -   Could be archive table where you copy deleted records to before actually deleting them from the primary table
+    -   Typically requires additional insert query next to the normal delete query, so could be slower than just updating a flag like with soft deletes (see below)

 ### Soft deletes

 Basic idea: when deleting something, keep it in the DB but mark it as deleted

--   Could be marked using a boolean `isDeleted` field, you could also go for a deletion timestamp field which gives you some more info
+-   Could be marked using a boolean flag, you could also go for a deletion timestamp field which gives you some more info

 Benefits: